yuuire/guide/docs/privacy-settings/software/browsers/cromite.md

 # Cromite Settings

-Tap on the three-dot menu in the top right-hand corner of the screen and tap on 'Settings'.
+Tap on the three-dot menu in the top right-hand corner of the screen and tap on `Settings`.

 ## Basics